Published online: May 2023

 Side and front extensions

-4.1.6 Residential properties in streets or neighbourhoods typically follow a common pattern with houses of similar styles set at regular distances from the street.
+4.1.8 Residential properties in streets or neighbourhoods typically follow a common pattern with houses of similar styles set at regular distances from the street.
 The addition of front or side extensions that are visible from the street can impact negatively on the local character.
 Front extensions in particular can appear prominent on the streetscene and have a direct impact on the street as a whole.
 A side and/or rear extension can often be a preferable and more acceptable way to extend a property as there will be a lesser impact on the street.
+In all instances care should be taken to minimise the impact of the extension on the balance and symmetrical composition of the existing property.

 i.
 Extensions should be well balanced in relation to the existing house and maintain the character of the area.